 Howard Lake Police Chief Dave Thompson (center) is the city’s top law enforcement official.
 Other officers pictured are Tom Christenson, Pat Chiero, Darek Szczepanik, Krystal Fair, Ashley Holtz, Thompson, Megan McDonald, Ken Rollins, Sgt.
 Eric Anderson, Reserve Sgt.
 Brandon Kottke, and Community Service Officer Jordon Goodman.

 Howard Lake Police Department

-Information updated October 2019
+Information updated November 2020.

-Additionally, the department once again participated in the Toward Zero Deaths (TZD) traffic safety program in 2019.
+Additionally, the department once again participated in the Toward Zero Deaths (TZD) traffic safety program in 2020.
 Minnesota TZD is the state’s cornerstone traffic safety program, employing an interdisciplinary approach to reducing traffic crashes, injuries, and deaths on Minnesota roads.

-As the department heads into 2020, we look forward to continuing to build upon the relationships within the community and with surrounding agencies that will help us to better serve the residents of Howard Lake.
+As the department heads into 2021, we look forward to continuing to build upon the relationships within the community and with surrounding agencies that will help us to better serve the residents of Howard Lake.